MicrosoftDocs/azure-devops-docs/docs/work/backlogs/add-work-items.md

 	If you don't see the team or team project you want, click the ![Team Services icon](../_img/icons/project-icon.png) Team Services icon to [browse all team projects and teams](../../connect/account-home-pages.md).

 2. From the Work hub, choose the work item type from the New Work Item list of options.
-Here, we choose to create an Impediment.
+Here, we choose to create a User Story.

 	<img src="_img/add-work-items-choose-user-story.png" alt="Team Services, TFS 2017, Work hub, Add a work item" style="border: 2px solid #C3C3C3;" />